tuncerrstm/TravelCoreProject/README.md

 Our project was created using the code first methodology.

+It is a mini project and is designed as a holiday transportation website.

 <img src="https://media.giphy.com/media/l0MYPIsEjIrUFYNs4/giphy.gif" align ="right" >

 ## Hi there, I'm Tundzher. :blush: